Skip to main content

 How do free radicals affect my health?

-Free radicals can affect the health of your body and skin in a number of different ways.
+Free radicals can impact the health of your body and skin in a number of different ways.

 For one, free radicals can cause premature aging as they attack the collagen and lipids in your skin.
 These two proteins not only help maintain the skin’s protective barrier, but also help to keep your skin supple and firm.
 A breakdown of either protein can lead to wrinkles, dryness, and dull skin.
 In fact, oxidative stress is responsible for at least 80% of all skin aging (1).